ivkremer/led-marquee-js/README.md

 Usage
 -----

 [Check this](http://jsfiddle.net/user/ivkremer/fiddles/).
-This page is not optimized for mobile devices (hope I'll fix it sometime).
-You can use CTRL+UP and CTRL+DOWN to change the speed.
+This page is not optimized for mobile devices (you are not able to change the speed, all other things are all fine), I hope I'll fix it sometime.
+You can use CTRL+UP and CTRL+DOWN to change the speed in your desktop browser.

 License
 -------